 Greater Philadelphia Business Coalition on Health (GPBCH) Profile.

-GPBCH’s Officers and Board of Directors set the Coalition agenda with input from work groups that are open to all members.
+GPBCH’s Officers and Board of Directors set the Coalition agenda with input from interest groups that are open to all members.
 Examples of Coalition initiatives and accomplishments include:

 o Creating transparency on hospital quality and safety